 By shutting all of the apps running in the background, you are reducing the processor workload drastically, meaning your battery will last far longer.

 It’s not widely known that vibrate uses more battery power than a ring or message tone does, not to mention being more annoying.
 This is because the vibrate function has to be powerful enough to make the whole unit shake to produce sound, and it does this by rotating a small weight inside the phone.

-In the same way, you don’t need push notifications, you don’t need push email either.
+In the same way, you don’t need push notifications, you don’t need push emails either.
 Having your phone constantly scanning for new emails is severely wasting the life of your battery.
-You can combat this by changes the setting so that it obtains the mail at set intervals.
+You can combat this by changing the setting so that it obtains the mail at set intervals.